isc-projects/stork/doc/user/install.rst

 - ``STORK_OIDC_ISSUER_URL`` (``oidc-issuer-url`` in CLI)

-    The OpenID Provider Issuer URL; it is mandatory setting.
+    The OpenID Provider Issuer URL; it is a mandatory setting.
 Stork will try to do OIDC Discovery with the Issuer to retrieve authorization and token endpoints of the OpenID Provider.

 - ``STORK_OIDC_CLIENT_ID`` (``oidc-client-id`` in CLI)

-    The Client ID registered at the OpenID Provider; it is mandatory setting.
+    The Client ID registered at the OpenID Provider; it is a mandatory setting.
 You should get this from your OpenID Provider administrator.

 - ``STORK_OIDC_CLIENT_SECRET`` (``oidc-client-secret`` in CLI)